tobilg/python-lambda-layer-builder/README.md

 - Builds either a zip file or a raw directory strucutre (e.g. if you want to use frameworks like Serverless for packaging) containing Python dependencies and places the libraries into the proper directory structure for lambda layers
 - Ensures compiled libraries are compatible with Lambda environment by using the [lambci/lambda](https://hub.docker.com/r/lambci/lambda) Docker container that mimics the lambda runtime environment
 - Optimized the zip size by removing `.pyc` files and unnecessary libraries
-- allows specifying lambda supported python versions: 2.7, 3.6 and 3.7
+- Allows specifying lambda supported python versions: 2.7, 3.6, 3.7 and 3.8
 - Automatically searches for requirements.txt file in several locations:
   - same directory as script
   - parent directory or script (useful when used as submodule)